Football - La Liga

 No hay anuncios

 Whatever the statistic, Espanyol always gets more against Madrid than against Barça.
-“The worst thrashing conceded by the whites was against Espanyol: 8-1, in the 1929-30 season.
-In 1950, there was a 7-1”, confirms the periquito historian.
-This Sunday (9:00 PM, Movistar Plus), Espanyol and Madrid will face each other again at Cornellà-El Prat, with the white-and-blues with their backs against the wall, desperately needing points.
+"The worst thrashing conceded by 'los blancos' was against Espanyol: 8-1, the 1929-30 season.
+In 1950, there was a 7-1," confirms the 'periquito' historian.
+This Sunday (9:00 PM, Movistar Plus), Espanyol and Madrid will face each other again at Cornellà-El Prat, with the 'blanquiazules' with their backs against the wall, desperately needing points.
 If they win or draw, they could make Barça, their eternal rival, champions.

 "We are Espanyol and that's it"

 “The tamudazo?
-Espanyol would have tried to beat Barça whoever their opponent was in the League”, comments Pagès.
-“In a Barça-Madrid game, who do the fans of Atlètic de Madrid support?
+Espanyol would have tried to beat Barça regardless of their rival in the League”, comments Pagès.
+“In a Barça-Madrid, who do the Atlètic de Madrid fans support?
 Barça, obviously.
-Here, since FC Barcelona has been made a common good for all Catalans, it is not understood that Espanyol fans prefer Madrid to win”, expresses the former president.
+Here, since FC Barcelona has been made a common good for all Catalans, it is not understood that Espanyol supporters prefer Madrid to win”, expresses the former president.
 “Is that enough to build a narrative like this?”, Pagès asks himself.
 Collet replies: “No. I also support Betis or Pozuelos when they play against Barça and I have no relationship with them.
 It’s a matter of rivalry.
-That we Espanyol fans also support Madrid?
+That Espanyol supporters are also with Madrid?
 That’s a lie.
-We don’t have a second team nor are we subsidiaries of anyone.
-We are Espanyol and that’s it”.
+We don’t have a second team nor are we affiliates of anyone.
+We are Espanyol supporters, period”.

 Cargando